cloudbees-core-cd-workshop/workshop-exercises/exercises/advanced-pipeline-cb-core.md

 The `src` directory should look like standard Java source directory structure and will contain Java `Classes` written in `Groovy`.
 This directory is added to the classpath when executing Pipelines.
 We won't be going over using Groovy source files for Shared Libraries today, but you can find more information about them [here](https://jenkins.io/doc/book/pipeline/shared-libraries/#accessing-steps).

 The `vars` directory hosts scripts that define global variables accessible from Pipeline.
 The basename of each `.groovy` file should be a Groovy (~ Java) identifier, conventionally `camelCased`.
-The matching `.txt`, if present, can contain documentation, processed through the system’s configured markup formatter (so may really be HTML, Markdown, etc., though the `txt` extension is required).
+The matching `.txt`, if present, can contain documentation, processed through the system’s configured markup formatter (so it may really be HTML, Markdown, etc., though the `txt` extension is required).

 The Groovy source files in these directories get the same “CPS transformation” as in Scripted Pipeline.